ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 5. There will be an optional 5-minute break in between the first and second play-through of the mappool.
 6. All players will play their qualifiers in separate rooms. *We suggest players not to broadcast or share their results to avoid seed manipulation*.
 7. Qualifier stage's result will using to seeding and choosen captains.
-   - Higher score will have higher chance to be picked on Drafting phase. player will be eliminated or not being picked on Drafting phase , if he got too low in qualifier.
+   - Higher score will have higher chance to be picked on Drafting phase. player will be eliminated or not being picked on Drafting phase, if he got too low in qualifier.
 8. Some best-performance players will advance to Drafting phase.
    - The number of players advanced will be determined by how many players required on Drafting phase. (i.e. For 16 teams, each team have 5 players' size, total `16*5=80` players are required on Drafting phase.
 So *about* Top 85 will be advanced to Drafting phase, giving captains some extra choices for last pick.) *This might change depending on the number of incoming registrations.*
-   - Disrupting the match by foul play or trying seed manipulation will result in disqualified, they will be announced before Drafting phase actual take place.
+   - Disrupting the match by foul play or trying seed manipulation will result in disqualified, such players will be announced before Drafting phase actual take place.

 ### Stage instructions